-The second management experiment is exploring the relationship between spawning habitat and grayling recruitment.
-Efforts beginning in 2017 increased suitable habitat available for spawning by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that will provide direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
-This experiment will be undertaken for 4-5 years, similar to the cutthroat trout reduction.
-Increased per capita availability of spawning habitat is hypothesized to incease egg (β) and age-0 fish in-stream (γ) survival; 2020 was the first year a possible response could be quantified with recruitment of the 2017 grayling cohort.
+The second management experiment examined the relationship between spawning habitat and grayling recruitment.
+Suitable habitat available for spawning was increased 2017-2020 by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that provides direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
+This experiment was undertaken for four years, similar to the cutthroat trout reduction.
+Increased per capita availability of spawning habitat is hypothesized to increase egg (β) and age-0 fish in-stream (γ) survival; potential recruitment responses from treatments conducted in 2017 and 2018 were quantified in 2020 and 2021, respectively.